ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## Working Remotely

 The CCAO Data Department works on a hybrid schedule.
-We are typically in-office on Wednesday and Thursday and remote the rest of the week.
+We are typically in-office on Wednesday and Thursday and remote the rest of the week, though Director-level staff members sometimes work in-office on Tuesdays as well.
 Interns are encouraged to spend at least one day per week in-office with the team.

-## Intern Hours and Projects
+## Hours and Projects (Interns Only)

-During your first week you'll start to work with your mentor, have a project kickoff meeting, and discuss when you'll be in the office.
+During your first week as an intern you'll start to work with your mentor, have a project kickoff meeting, and discuss when you'll be in the office.

 Interns may work up to 20 hours per week and are encouraged to do so.
 Working 15 hours or less may limit the assignments you receive, as most of our departmental projects require a significant time investment.
 Intern schedules and certain events are tracked on a shared calendar (the Data Department calendar).

-- [ ] Email your preferred schedule to your mentor and cc the [Deputy](mailto:nicole.jardine@cookcountyil.gov).
+- [ ] Email your preferred schedule to your mentor and CC the [Deputy](mailto:nicole.jardine@cookcountyil.gov).
 Subject: 'YOUR NAME - Internship Hours'.
 In the body of your email, list the days and times you will be working, note which days and times will be in office or remote, and include the date of your last day.

 ## Time Tracking

-During the first week of employment, interns _may_ need to manually record their hours by emailing [HR](assessor.ccaohr@cookcountyil.gov).
-After the first week, interns will use the Cook County Time system to track their hours.
-Visit [this page](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create recurring calendar events to remind you to clock in and out.**
+During the first week of employment, you _may_ need to manually record your hours by emailing [HR](assessor.ccaohr@cookcountyil.gov).
+After the first week, you will use the Cook County Time (CCT) system to track your hours.
+Visit [the CCT homepage](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create recurring calendar events to remind you to clock in and out.**

+Director-level staff typically only need to clock in once per day.
+Clock-outs are optional for these team members.

 Data Department fellows do not need to submit time sheets to the CCAO.
 They are still accountable for their time, but are paid by their academic institutions.

 ## Hardware and Software

 You will be issued a CCAO laptop as part of your onboarding.
-This laptop has all the software you need pre-installed.
+This laptop has most of the software you need pre-installed.
 When working remotely, you will need to use the [VPN](#vpn) to connect to CCAO resources while not in the office.

 ## Server Setup